tonisives/ovim/README.md

 ## Build just the Rust CLI binary:

-cd src-tauri && cargo build --release --bin ti-vim
+cd src-tauri && cargo build --release --bin ovim

-The binary will be at src-tauri/target/release/ti-vim
+The binary will be at src-tauri/target/release/ovim